Zetison/ASIGA/README.md

 iges2go < ~/kode/ASIGA/miscellaneous/FreeCADsphere.iges > ~/kode/ASIGA/miscellaneous/FreeCADsphere.g2

 ```
+## Creating the geometry
+Several CAD-like routines exist in ASIGA and can be used to create geometries manually.

+Note that an assumption of ASIGA is that the third parametric NURBS direction never is part of any surface parametrization and is directed outwards from the model

 ## Run program
 The following will run the input script scriptName.m (given that studyName = 'scriptName'; is set in availableStudies.m)